emmetio/emmet-docs/src/documents/customization/snippets/index.html.md

 ### Predefined variables ###

-Snippets has some predefined variable names that has special meaning to Emmet:
+Snippets have some predefined variable names that have special meaning to Emmet:

 * `${cursor}` or `|` are synonyms to `$0` and used as caret position in generated output.
 * `${child}` refers to a position where child abbreviations and snippets should be outputted.
 If not defined, children will be outputted at the end of snippet content.